 Video Gait Analysis

-The core benefit of our OptoGait treatment is the ability to provide instant feedback.
+The core benefit is the ability to provide instant feedback.
 For example if after the initial assessment we feel that Orthotics may help to correct your problem, we can ask you to repeat the test again with these adjustments made.
 Immediately we’re able to see the extent of the changes and can proceed with further modifications to your treatment plan where necessary.
 This breakthrough technology allows us to pair expert clinical observation with bespoke scientific analysis to provide unprecedented levels of treatment accuracy.

-Foot Orthotics help stabilise and correct poor foot posture.
+Custom Foot Orthotics help stabilise and correct poor foot posture.